mobify/descript/README.md

 ### Preserve scripts in the DOM

-If you need to preserve scripts in the DOM in a certain position (i.e. you want descript to leave your scripts alone), you can specify a `preserve` option when initializing:
+If you need to preserve scripts in the DOM in a certain position (i.e. you want descript to leave certain scripts alone), you can specify a `preserve` option when initializing:

 ```js
 descript.init({